sharvaree1921/Multipitch-Detection-in-Harmonium-Accompaniment/README.md

 ## Project Organization
 The project contains the following:
 1. Harmonium-solo_recordings_with_annotations.zip: Compressed folder containing xx harmonium-solo recordings, organized raag-wise along with their annotated multipitch tracks
-2. Mixtures.zip: Compressed folder containing artificially generated xx coherent and xx incoherent mixtures used in this project with their corresponding harmonium accompaniment pitch tracks
+2. Mixtures_with_annotations.zip: Compressed folder containing artificially generated xx coherent and xx incoherent mixtures used in this project with their corresponding harmonium accompaniment pitch tracks

 ## Harmonium Multipitch Dataset
 The Harmonium Multipitch dataset is of a total duration of 3 hrs 42 min, containing harmonium-solo recordings of specific raagas with their multi-pitch annotations.
 These recordings